-Does my child have to be tested to return to school?
+Does my child have to be tested to attend school?

 No. Testing is entirely optional.
-However, we strongly encourage all students to undergo testing, to help to keep our school community and their families as safe as possible.
-Students that will not be tested will return to school on Monday 15th March.
+However, we strongly encourage all students to undergo testing to help keep our school community and their families as safe as possible.

 My child had a positive PCR test within the last 90 days, are they still required to get a test?

-Students that have had a positive PCR within the last 90 days will not be tested.
-Parents are asked to provide the Office with proof of their positive PCR test, and they will return to school on Thursday 11th March.
+Students who have had a positive PCR within the last 90 days will not be tested.
+Parents are asked to provide the office with proof of their positive PCR test.

-My child has been vaccinated, are they still required to get a test?
+My child has been vaccinated, are they still required to undertake testing?

 Yes.
-The government has advised that individuals who have been vaccinated should still be tested as it is not yet clear whether vaccinated individuals can still transmit the virus.
+The government has advised that individuals who have been vaccinated should still undergo regular testing.
 The vaccine does not interfere with the tests.